Official Notices

 3. Sex behavior or attitudes;

-8. Income, other than as required bylaw to determine program eligibility.
+7. Income, other than as required by law to determine program eligibility.

 These rights will transfer from parents/guardians to a student who is 18 years old or an emancipated minor under State law.

-Check Yourself: Screening supported by King County that provides instant individual feedback about health behaviors.
-Among other topics, this survey asks questions about substance use, mental health, safety, gender identity, and sexual orientation.
-Middle and high schools plan to give Check Yourself to students in the fall, winter, and spring.
-Contact your student’s counseling office to inspect and/or opt out.
+Questionnaire that provides instant individual feedback about health behaviors.
+Among other topics, questions are asked about substance use, mental health, and safety.
+Middle and high schools plan to give Check Yourself to students once a year between October and May.
+Contact your school’s Prevention and Intervention Specialist to inspect and/or opt out.

-Seattle Public Schools does not anticipate a United States Department of Education-funded survey containing questions in the eight identified topics in the 2022-23 school year.
+Seattle Public Schools does not anticipate a United State Department of Education-funded survey containing questions in the eight identified topics in the 2024-25 academic year.

 Questions?